Overview

 Warning

-Important: Simply closing your browser window without properly terminating your session may result in unintended billing charges.
+Important: Simply closing your browser window without properly terminating your session as indicated above may result in unintended billing charges.
 Always follow the termination steps outlined above.

 Note

 Persistent Session: Your session is persistent after closing.
-This means any files, models, images, or other data saved during your session will be preserved for the next time you log in.
+This means any files, models, images, or other data saved at your work space during your session will be preserved for the next time you log in.